 Knowledge sharing reporting

 Alberta's investment in CCS will also help make carbon capture and storage technologies more accessible.
 Both funded CCS projects are required to share technical information and lessons learned.
 This will help future CCS projects from around the world benefit from the lessons learned in Alberta.
 These reports are provided to the Government of Alberta, and the Government of Alberta has obtained a license or other authorization for use of the reports.
-Please see Alberta's CCS Knowledge Sharing Program for the disclaimer and full terms and conditions of use.
+Please see Alberta's CCS Knowledge Sharing Program records, which include a disclaimer and full terms and conditions of use.